liketohear/liketohear/README.md

 * Change directory to `liketohear/resources` and run `./install.sh`
 * Confirm realtime mode with jackd2
 * Reboot
+* connect your smartphone to the raspberry wifi (SSID: liketohear-4, password: liketohear-4)
+* open browser and type 172.24.1.1:8888

 # Main ingredients
 Hardware: